RandyKnapp/ValheimMods/EquipmentAndQuickSlots/README.md

 	* Never drop or lose items on death
   * 2.0.1
 	* Hotfix for not being able to craft when fully equipped
+  * 2.0.2
+	* Fixed an issue where some equipment was lost on death
+	* Re-added the toggles to disable and enable features